DomiKamu/OhmerPrems/README.md

 Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 instruments!**

 QuadPercs embeds all drum samples (44.1 kHz 16-bit mono, streamed from RAM for best performance), with anti-pop feature (to avoid bad noised when you're changing drum machine and/or its instrument).
+Like KlokSpid and Metriks modules (provided from Ohmer Modules), QuadPercs is available as six models, shown by screen capture, top of this document, can be changed via right-click (context) menu.

 **VERY IMPORTANT: QuadPercs operates at 44100Hz only!** if Rack engine is set to another sample rate, the module is automatically disabled: all channel LEDs are turned on, and its dot-matrix display indicates "44100Hz", because internal samples are 44100Hz only (no internal re-sampling yet).
 Changing Rack's sample rate to 44100Hz will return QuadPercs module(s) as operational.